Blood & Magic

 Blood & Magic is a real-time strategy video game released by Interplay Productions in 1996 which uses the Dungeons & Dragons license.

-The first of Interplay's computer games inspired by TSR's AD&D roleplaying system, Blood & Magic is a real-time strategy game set in a previously uncharted area of the Forgotten Realms campaign setting.
+Blood & Magic is a real-time strategy game that takes place in a previously unknown area of the Forgotten Realms, and was the first computer game from Interplay based on the Advanced Dungeons & Dragons roleplaying system by TSR.

 Gameplay

-Blood & Magic is a real-time strategy game, where players take on the role of wizards, using blood magic to create monsters.
+Blood & Magic is a real-time strategy game, where the player characters are wizards that are able to create monsters with the use of blood magic.
 The game is set in the Forgotten Realms campaign setting in an area called the Utter East.

-Warfare in this land revolves around the powerful magic of the Blood Forges, ancient magical items with the power to create vast armies of loyal followers for their users.
-Players use their Blood Forge to create Basal Golems, which can either generate mystical energy to power the forge, explore the land and fight, or be transformed into a number of more powerful units.
-The game features five pre-generated campaigns of three missions each, or the option to play a random campaign over all 15 maps.
+Warfare is enhanced by the ancient magical Blood Forges that can create huge armies, as well as create Basal Golems whose mystical energy can power the forge, or they can be used to explore and fight or be transformed into a more powerful unit.
+The game includes five campaigns consisting of three missions each, or players have the option to run through a random campaign on 15 maps.

 The basic units of the game are the basal golems, which are created at the Bloodforge.
 They provide mana for the production of new units and can be turned into buildings or monsters.
 When four are placed on a foundation, they may transform into a mystical site dedicated to the kind of magic the player's choosing.
 Placing a basal golem adjacent to a friendly mystical site will allow them to change into a different creature, based on the type of mystical site.
 The player automatically is only able to use the weakest transformation, and can unlock more by researching.
 Researching costs experience, which is gained by creating or transforming basal golems, creating or destroying structures, casting spells and slaying enemies.